Related services and key industries

 - Barrister and Solicitor, qualified in New Zealand

 - Solicitor, qualified in England & Wales

 - Solicitor, qualified in Hong Kong

-	- Various ICC arbitrations and court proceedings in the UK, the US and Switzerland on behalf of a European construction

-	company arising from post completion disputes on the Panama Canal Third Set of Locks Project; matters include claims

-	against the state controlled Panama Canal Authority, with circa US$800 million in dispute
+- Various ICC arbitrations and court proceedings in the UK, the US and Switzerland on behalf of a European construction company arising from post completion disputes on the Panama Canal Third Set of Locks project.
+Matters include claims against the state controlled Panama Canal Authority with circa US$800m in dispute

-	- Representing a European oil and gas exploration company in an ICC arbitration seated in Paris against an Eastern-

-	European state in relation to a post-privatisation dispute concerning the remediation of historically contaminated

-	production sites and other facilities
+- Representing a European oil and gas exploration company in an ICC arbitration seated in Paris against an Eastern-European state for a post-privatisation dispute concerning the remediation of historically contaminated production sites and other facilities

-	- An SIAC arbitration in Singapore between Australian and Korean parties concerning the design, fabrication and

-	installation of structural steel in a government sponsored project in NSW, Australia
+- An SIAC arbitration in Singapore between Australian and Korean parties concerning the design, fabrication and installation of structural steel in a government sponsored project in New South Wales, Australia

-	- A CIETAC administered, UNCITRAL arbitration seated in Beijing concerning the alleged misappropriation of our US

-	client's licensed chemical process technology in China and related proceedings before the Chinese courts concerning the

-	validity of the parties' arbitration agreement
+- A CIETAC administered, UNCITRAL arbitration seated in Beijing concerning the alleged misappropriation of our US client's licensed chemical process technology in China and related proceedings before the Chinese courts concerning the validity of the parties' arbitration agreement

-	- Representing a Middle-Eastern state owned supplier of petro-chemical products in a dispute concerning the supply of

-	products to India and related trade credit insurance disputes, giving rise to various arbitrations under the ICC Rules

-	and the Rules of the Qatar International Centre for Conciliation and Arbitration
+- Representing a Middle-Eastern state owned supplier of petro-chemical products in a dispute concerning the supply of products to India and related trade credit insurance disputes, giving rise to two arbitrations under the ICC Rules and a third under the Rules of the Qatar International Centre for Conciliation and Arbitration

 - Representing an oil major in an English law LCIA arbitration seated in London, concerning the supply of refined products from a facility in the UK